MelasmaWhat is Melasma?

 The melanage minipeel melasma treatment is a chemical peel followed by an at-home care regimen.
 The solution includes a combination of weak acids and other natural ingredients, which work to effectively lighten dark spots on the skin.Contact Us

 Who is a Good Candidate for Melasma Treatment?

 However, women who are pregnant or breastfeeding and patients going through chemotherapy are not candidates.

 What Should I Expect During My Consultation and Melasma Treatment?

 First, a qualified clinician examines the skin during a consultation appointment to confirm the melasma diagnosis.
 Once the patient is cleared for treatment, our aesthetician applies the melanage minipeel solution in-office.
 The patient is then instructed on when to remove the peel depending on his or her skin type.

 We also send patients home with a strict, easy-to-follow at-home regimen that involves the use of several melasma treatment products.
 This regimen consists of a cleanser, two moisturizers, sunscreen, and a night cream, and patients are given detailed instructions on how to use the products to achieve ideal results.

-Some patients report experiencing a mild tingling sensation during melasma treatment; however, the melanage minipeel is virtually painless.
 Most patients experience some peeling and flaking following the treatment, which is a normal and expected result of a chemical peel.

-Most patients begin seeing results around one week following melasma treatment, but the final results take around 30-45 days to show up.
 Once the at-home regimen is finished, patients will see the final results.
 Some patients might need more than one treatment to see an improvement, whereas others might be satisfied with the results from one treatment.